NishantPacharne/Learning-Management-System-CodeJamSubmission/readme.md

 * Features like forget password are also available
 ---
 ## Installation
-* It is recomended to use a vierual env
+* It is recomended to use a virtual env

 * Install all the prerequisites
     > pip install -r requirements.txt